Good local governance in South Caucasus

 Lead executing agency: Ministry of Territorial Administration and Development (MTAD), Armenia; Centre of Work with the Municipalities and State Committee for Family, Women and Children, Azerbaijan; Ministry of Regional Development and Infrastructure (MRDI) and Ministry of Finance (MoF), Georgia

 Overall term: 2017 to 2020

 Municipalities in the South Caucasus are able to better fulfil their tasks in line with the principles of good governance.

-The Programme is based on a multi-level-approach in order to have a systematic and structural effect.
-Support for municipalities during the piloting phases of new programmes and instruments needs to go hand in hand with advisory services of partners at national level.
+The program is based on a multi-level-approach in order to have a systematic and structural effect.
+Support for municipalities during the piloting phase of new programmes and instruments interlinked with the advisory services of partners at the national level.
 The programme is working in three output areas:

 - Modernisation of municipal administration

 - Municipal and regional development

 Across all three countries, the project is building directly on previous results.
-New procedures for local and regional development and local financial management have been successfully advanced and were introduced in both pilot municipalities and on national level.
-The resulting insights and experience have been integrated into the ongoing developments of the legal and institutional frameworks.
-The same applies to modernising local administration: Citizen offices and e-governance are contributing to modernised and transparent municipal administrative structures.
+New procedures for local and regional development and local financial management have been successfully advanced and introduced both in pilot municipalities and country-wide.
+The resulting insights and experiences have been integrated into the ongoing developments of legal and institutional framework.
+The same applies to the modernisation of local administrations: Citizen offices and e-governance are contributing to modernised and transparent municipal administrative structures.

 In Azerbaijan, 80 pilot municipalities are being supported by means of a straightforward, software-driven method to ensure the adoption of a systematic and transparent approach to the budgetary cycle - from its development through to its completion.
 Advisory services aimed at increasing revenues generated from property and ownership tax in partner municipalities has led to a 50 per cent increase in tax income.
 According to the surveys conducted, these regions have also seen a significant improvement in willingness to pay tax.
 The economic region of Ganja-Gazakh is also receiving support of the co-financing initiative by the EU for rural and regional development.